 June 13, 2021, Sunday,1:00 to 2:30 pm at the Five Mile House.
 The FMH is a non-profit that operates mostly during the summer months and is located at the junction of IL Rt 130 and the Westfield Rd about five miles southeast of Charleston.
 There are usually additional 1845 type activities running concurrently during the 1-5 pm afternoon with their series of music performances so there is something for the entire family.
 No admission is charged so bring your lawn chair and enjoy the music.
 Restrooms are available.

-June 18, 2021, Saturday, 11am-2 pm; Neoga IGA Cookout and Music.
+June 19, 2021, Saturday, 11am-2 pm; Neoga IGA Cookout and Music.
 This is a fundraising event to support the fiddle contest (see above).
 Volunteers who wish to play music and/or serve as cook, food helpers, cashier, host for Memberships and/or Contributions and miscellaneous jobs should arrive a little early to help with the setup.
 We usually play music most of the 11-2 time block and all are welcome to participate.
 A PA system is generally not used.
-Bring you pickin’ chair or lawn chair to listen and a picnic table is generally available.
+Bring your pickin’ chair or lawn chair to listen and a picnic table is generally available.
 The menu is usually drinks, chips, hot dogs & sandwiches of other meats of various costs.
 The IGA Store does a fine job of hosting the event.
 Hope to see you there!
 Note: Due to inclement weather this outside event was cancelled.

 Other IOTFA music and activities programs as they develop will be added so the list will be in chronological order.